 To make it even better, your drive time will be spent meandering through fruitful orchards and rolling hillsides of authentic Adams County, seeing historic landmarks along the way to the four vineyards and three tasting rooms that make up the Adams County Wine Trail.
 Please remember, don’t drink and drive.
 Designated drivers, or taking an Uber, are recommended.
 Take a look at these seven stops on our Adams County Wine Trail!

-The first thing you’ll notice about Hauser Estate Winery is its amazing views.
+The first thing you’ll notice about Jack’s Hard Cider is its amazing views.
 The tasting room sits atop a hill in Biglerville, Pa. overlooking the bountiful vineyards below.
 Known for their Abe’s Apple Wine and Devils Den Red, these historic names are representative of the notorious events that took place in nearby Gettysburg.
 Hauser regularly offers live musical entertainment throughout the year.
-You can also check out Hauser Estate Winery’s tasting room in Downtown Gettysburg.

 Boyer Cellars‘ tasting room is located in Boyer Nurseries’ garden shop in Biglerville, Pa.
 It offers a variety of wines made by Great Shoals Winery.
 The new tasting room is not only beautiful on the inside, but is complete with a wrap-around porch with great views of the accompanying nursery and neighboring countryside.
 You’ll be inspired to pick out a natural treasure from the nursery to bring home with you.